rahafoundation/raha-mobile-app/README.md

 If you're not able to load the `http` URL in your phone's web browser, try using the tethering/mobile hotspot feature on your phone (beware of data usage, though), connecting your computer to that WiFi network, and restarting the packager.
 If you are using a VPN you may need to disable it.

+Alternately, use the Expo XDE app, as the standard app requires a network that allows peering.

 ### iOS Simulator won't open

 If you're on a Mac, there are a few errors that users sometimes see when attempting to `npm run ios`: